 News & Press

-The American Horticultural Society is pleased to welcome seven new gardens to its Reciprocal Admissions Program for 2021.
+The American Horticultural Society is pleased to welcome seven new gardens to its AHS Garden Network for 2021.
 A current membership card from the American Horticultural Society (join now) or from a garden participating in our Reciprocal Admissions Program (RAP) entitles you to special admission privileges and discounts* at 330+ gardens throughout North America!
 While it may still be premature to travel, it’s never to early to start planning!
 Read on to learn more about the new gardens that you may want to add to your travel itinerary.
 Search the map for all gardens participating in 2021.

 • The UCLA Mildred E. Mathias Botanical Garden is a 7.5 acre public garden, outdoor classroom, and research facility on the UCLA campus in Los Angeles, California.
 Named for former professor and director of the garden and renowned authority on plants in the carrot family, the Botanical Garden is a living museum, featuring a diverse collection of plants from around the world.
 The Garden seeks to inspire environmental and cultural appreciation of plants and their relationship to society through education, research, and public outreach.
 The garden’s beautiful setting fosters health and tranquility for the community and visitors.